Gary Batton: Early life

 Batton was born on December 15, 1966, in Wichita, Kansas.
 His mother was fully Choctaw, and his father was of undisclosed heritage, hailing from West Virginia.
-His family moved to Oklahoma, where he graduated from Clayton High School in Clayton, Oklahoma in 1985.
+His family moved to Oklahoma, where he graduated from Clayton High School in Clayton, Oklahoma, in 1985.
 He attended Southeastern Oklahoma State University, graduating in 1989 with a bachelor's degree in Business Management.

 Batton had begun working for the Choctaw Nation in 1987 as a clerk in the Purchasing Department.
 Upon graduating from SOSU, he was selected for the position of deputy director of the Choctaw Nation Housing Authority.

 Career

 In 1997, he was chosen as executive director of the Choctaw Nation Health Services Authority.
 Upon the retirement of Assistant Chief Mike Bailey in May 2007, Batton was selected as Assistant Chief.
 During his career as executive director, Batton assisted by adding, replacing, and expanding clinics, as well as enhancing the treatment of alcohol and drug abuse.

 After the retirement of Chief Gregory E. Pyle in April 2014, Batton was appointed by the tribal council as acting Chief.
 At that time, he had served 17 years in office, including 13 years as Assistant Chief.

 During that time, the tribe was embroiled in allegations of corruption by contractors and a tribal officer related to construction projects, including one for a casino.
 Neither Pyle nor Batton were charged in relation to this federal case.
 By November 2014, six men had pleaded guilty in a "fraudulent purchase of $8.5 million in steel for a casino project."
 On November 20, Jason Brett Merida, executive director of construction for the Choctaw Nation of Oklahoma, was found guilty on six counts of a seven-count indictment.

 On July 11, 2015, Batton was elected as Chief in his own right in the general election with 86.5% of the vote.
 On September 7, he was sworn in as Chief of the Choctaw Nation of Oklahoma for a four-year term.
 (The person occupying this office may be elected to an unlimited number of four-year terms.)
 Batton filed to run for a second term in the 2019 election, where he was reelected as Chief.
-Batton led the tribe in talks with the federal government under the Obama and Trump administrations.
+Batton led the tribe in talks with the federal government under the Obama, first Trump, Biden, and second Trump administrations.

 Batton stood for reelection in 2023 with no opposition.